-Legislative Decree No. 160/2008 provides rules that restrict the possibility of family reunification by limiting the number of family members that can be reunited and increases the level of income required to access this right.
+Legislative Decree No. 160/200819 provides rules that restrict the possibility of family reunification by limiting the number of family members that can be reunited and increases the level of income required to access this right.

-Lastly, Law No. 94/2009 introduced several public security provisions such as the crime of illegal entry and stay, harsher penalties for the crime of aiding and abetting illegal immigration, increase by six months of the maximum period of administrative detention in the Identification and Expulsion Centres (CIE), the introduction of new economic and other stakes for entry, family reunification and renewal of residence permits, including the integration agreement and the points-based residence permit.
+Law No. 94/200920, finally, provides regarding several public safety elements such as the introduction of the crime of illegal entry and stay, the tightening of penalties for the crime of aiding and abetting illegal immigration, a further lengthening of the maximum detention time, up to 6 months, in CPTs (renamed CIEs - Centers for Identification and Expulsion), the introduction of new economic and other stakes for entry, family reunification and renewal of residence permits, including the integration agreement and the points-based residence permit.